angieology-zz/bitcoin-stock-price/README.md

 ## Overview:

 Simple MERN app calls Poloniex, Kraken, Wex, Coincap API for latest price of Ethereum, Litecoin, and DASH prices.
 Saves real data from API to mongoDB using mongoose.
-Builds history chart by querying for data from selected api
+Builds history chart by querying for data from selected api.
+Creates wallets and generates addresses for sending/receiving funds

 ## Exchange Rate App: